Rugby league in Yorkshire: East Riding of Yorkshire

 Two teams are based in the East Riding of Yorkshire and both play in Kingston upon Hull.
 Traditionally Hull F.C. are said to represent the West side of the city and Hull Kingston Rovers represent the East side of the city with the boundary being the River Hull.

 South Yorkshire

 Two clubs compete and are based in South Yorkshire; Sheffield Eagles and Doncaster.
 Doncaster play at the Keepmoat Stadium in Doncaster whereas Sheffield play at the Sheffield Olympic Legacy Stadium in Sheffield.
 Sheffield Eagles are the most successful of the two teams having won the 1996 Challenge Cup.
 Doncaster have yet to win any major honours.

 North Yorkshire

-The only side in North Yorkshire is currently York City Knights (previously York) but sides have existed in Ripon and Scarborough.
+The only side in North Yorkshire is currently York Knights (previously York) but sides have existed in Ripon and Scarborough.